Firwanaa/CPU-Architecture-Final/README.md

 - `mcq`Byte address used to locate byte or bytes
 - `mcq`The range of memory called **Address space**
 - `mcq`processor also supports **segmented addressing** this is a form of addressing where program have independent spaces called **segments**
-`He loves this example: How computer can handle program needs more memory than the available RAM?? answer is Virtual Memory 🤯 `
+`He loves this example: How computer can handle a program needs more memory than the available RAM?? answer is Virtual Memory 🤯 `

 ### Slide(28):
 | Type of re         | Register used | Segment used                  | Default selection rule            |